Remls/search-link-md/README.md

 # Search Link in Markdown

-Adds a context menu item to Markdown files, to convert selected text into a search link in Markdown format.
+Adds a context menu item to Markdown/text files, to convert selected text into a search link in Markdown format.

 ## Keyboard Shortcuts